HeaderGuard/JavaServer/README.md

 Database - the part where we interact with the database by using functions called based on the API endpoint with the /users prefix

 JSONObject - used to turn Strings into JSON objects and back into JSON strings

+Utils - used for File Reading, setting up static content, and getting the info from our .env file

+User - a schema template for users, not yet completed nor implemented

 Database used: PostgresSQL